bytecodealliance/lucet/docs/src/Compiling-on-Linux.md

 Support for WebAssembly was introduced in LLVM 8, released in March 2019.

 As a result, Lucet can be compiled with an existing LLVM installation, provided that it is up to date.
-Most distributions now include LLVM 8 or LLVM 9, so that an additional installation is not required to compile to WebAssembly .
+Most distributions now include LLVM >= 8, so that an additional installation is not required to compile to WebAssembly .

 On distributions such as Ubuntu (19.04 or newer) and Debian (bullseye or newer), the following